ScriptRaccoon/codeblocks/README.md

 {/if}
 ```

-This produces rather crude-looking code blocks, through.
+This produces rather crude-looking code blocks, though.
 You can improve the styling here as follows.

 ```css
 div :global(pre) {